 Other resources

-In Northern Ireland there is a move towards adopting the advancing clinical practice terminology for job titles and job descriptions, although different trusts are at different stages with this.
-Allied health professional ACPs can complete an AHP postgraduate certificate in education course to develop a more educational role specific to their clinical speciality.
-Advancing practice roles are available at band 7 and above providing the practitioner has an MSc level qualification or equivalent.
+Allied health professional APs can complete an AHP postgraduate certificate in education course to develop a more educational role specific to their clinical speciality.
+Advanced practice roles are available at band 7 and above, providing the practitioner has an MSc level qualification or equivalent.
 There are concerns around the access to MSc opportunities and how to evaluate or accredit existing experience and postgraduate training and there is still work to be done in rewriting titles in job descriptions of SLTs already working at this level.

-Northern Ireland Framework
+Northern Ireland framework

 NHS Education for Scotland is promoting a more consistent approach to role development, using the transforming roles model.
 This is a whole systems approach which encourages service managers to identify the unique contribution of staff at every level of practice.
 This approach helps services to achieve skills maximisation by encouraging an appropriate skills mix within teams.